Hankintailmoitukset/hilma-api/README.md

 ## Recent and upcoming changes

+### Hilma version release 21.4.2021

+Contract award notices now fully support multiple contract awards per lot.
+Hilma internally uses an array of contract awards; API users can continue to use the single contract award.
+This contract award will be stored into the array.
+The API will only return notices in the array, no matter how they are posted.

+Buyer UI in Hilma has been reworked.

+Organisations can now define email domain restrictions for members.

+Buyers can now log in to Hankintaluotsi.
+This functionality will be enabled at later date.

+Buyer can now automatically generate and rectification and appeal instruction documents as PDF.

+Fixed an issue that caused double TED submissions for notices posted to ETS API.

 ### eForms infomration and eForms SDK on GitHub

 Technical information about eForms can be found on: https://simap.ted.europa.eu/fi/eforms